alexcheng1982/llm-openapi-function-spring-ai-generator/README.md

 }
 ```

+## Use Generated Client

-To use the generated OpenAPI client:
+To use the generated OpenAPI client in Spring AI:

 1. Add the library into your project.